Anderman/TotalTfsMigrationTool2/README.md

       * team 2

 The Total TFS Migration Tool is a tool to facilitate Migration from many (team)projects to a single project with many teams(project).
-Currently tool support migration of
+Currently the tool support migration of
   * Work items (inclusief histoy and work item number),
   * Iterations inclusief dates,
   * Areas